vkarlsen/koeight/README.md

 ## Why a Kohana alternative?

 I use Kohana 3.3.x in many live projects and migration will be really complex into any new PHP framework.
 Keeping the project alive and updated is a priority.
-Kohana team (which I belong too) aims to release 4.0.0 with many BC changes.
+Kohana team (which I belong too) will not release any new version.
+[Kohana is DEAD] (http://discourse.kohanaframework.org/t/search-for-collaborators/56)

 I will keep updated tihs repo with any other new issues or features on Kohana.